Islamists seek to extend gains in Egypt run-off vote

 CAIRO Egyptians voted on Monday in run-off contests for parliamentary seats, with the Muslim Brotherhood's party trying to extend its lead over hardline Islamists and liberal parties in a political landscape redrawn by the overthrow of Hosni Mubarak.

-The Brotherhood's Freedom and Justice Party is set to take the most seats in Egypt's first free election in six decades, bolstering its hand in any struggle with the ruling army council for influence over the most populous Arab nation.
+The Brotherhood's Freedom and Justice Party is set to take the most seats in Egypt's first free election in six decades, strengthening its hand in a possible struggle with the ruling army council for influence over the most populous Arab nation.

-The Brotherhood, banned from politics until an uprising ended Mubarak's 30-year rule on February 11, said after the first-round vote that everyone should "accept the will of the people".
+Formally banned from politics until a popular uprising ended Mubarak's three-decade rule in February, the movement emerged as the main winner from last week's first-round vote and called on its rivals to "accept the will of the people".

 Its stiffest competition has come from the ultra-conservative Salafi al-Nour Party.
 Alexandria, Egypt's second city, was expected to see some of the tightest races between the two parties in the run-off votes for individual candidates.

-The phased election that runs until January is part of a promised transition from military to civilian rule in July after a presidential election in June.
+The phased election runs over six weeks, ending in January, and is part of a lengthy transition to civilian rule in July after a presidential election in June.

-The appeal of Islamist parties derives partly from perceptions that they are less corrupt due to their religious principles, and partly because those principles strike a deep chord in a conservative, poorly educated society.

-A Pew Global Attitudes Project report released a year ago found that about four-fifths of Egyptians favoured Islamic punishments such as stoning for adultery, whippings and cutting off of hands for theft, and death for those who leave Islam.

-But when Nour campaigners began distributing flyers at one Alexandria polling station, an army officer told them to leave.
-At other polling stations, Islamist campaign workers with laptops offered assistance to voters, as in last week's polls.

-In Cairo, Jihan Moussa, 39, a veiled pharmacist, said she had voted for the Egyptian Bloc which she described as centrist.
-"I am against any party based on religion," she added.

-The rise of Salafis has alarmed many Egyptians, including a 10 percent Christian minority, because of their view that strict sharia (Islamic law) should govern all aspects of society.
+The rise of the Salafis has sparked fear among many ordinary Egyptians because of their uncompromising insistence that strict sharia (Islamic law) should govern all aspects of society.

-The pragmatic Brotherhood is wary of allying with Salafis, who only recently ventured from preaching into politics.
+The more pragmatic Brotherhood appears unlikely to ally with Salafis who only recently ventured from preaching into politics.

 "The Salafis are abiding by sharia ... while the Brotherhood play politics," said Amin Ibrahim, 38, a print worker voting in Alexandria, regarded as a stronghold of Islamists.